BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/affix/affixes.md

 ### Mechanics:

-Deconstruct is the most dangerous mechanic on this mob, it will do a massive additional hit on the tank and afterwards apply a 5 seconds debuff that causes tank to take 25% increased damage.
+Deconstruct is the most dangerous mechanic on this mob, it will apply a 5 seconds debuff that causes tank to take 25% increased damage.
+Keep in mind that you can taunt + Shield of the Righteous before he does the Deconstruct to mitigate a ton of tank damage.

 Vy: